ExtensionEngine/infra-code-blocks/README.md

 ![RDS connection](/assets/images/rds-connection.png)

-It is important that for the host you set `localhost` and for the port you set `5555` because we have an SSH tunnel open that forwards traffic from localhost:5555 to the DATABASE_ADDRESS:DATABASE_PORT.
+It is important that for the host you set `localhost` and for the port you set `5555` because we are port forwarding traffic from localhost:5555 to DATABASE_ADDRESS:DATABASE_PORT.
 For the user, password, and database field, set values which are set in the `Project`.

 ```ts
 const project = new studion.Project('demo-project', {